-In other words, everything here is “fair game” to loggers and poachers.
+In other words, a lot of things are “fair game” to loggers and poachers.

 The primary forest of the Tapiche Jungle Reserve is located in the northern Peruvian Amazon, near the tri-border of Brazil and Colombia, in the department of Loreto, one of the poorest regions of Peru.
 Managing a conservation project in this region is challenging due to deeply entrenched eco-hostile politics, economy and culture.
 Logging is a colossal industry with tremendous financial and political clout, and the demands of the exotic animal trade place excessive strain on wildlife populations that already struggle with habitat destruction.

 Visitors to the Tapiche Reserve are therefore vital to the conservation of the region by directly helping us to maintain the property and provide eco-conscious work for the local people.
 The physical presence of visitors on the trails and water shows locals that we are actively monitoring and caring for the property.
 The financial contribution enables us to offer the locals fair wages for conservation work as alternatives to logging and poaching.